jf908/bevy_web_codecs/README.md

 # Bevy Web Codecs

-This crate is makes use of the [WebCodecs API](https://developer.mozilla.org/en-US/docs/Web/API/WebCodecs_API) to decode images.

-When the WebCodecs API is unavailable, it fallsback to the canvas API.
+This crate is makes use of the [WebCodecs API](https://developer.mozilla.org/en-US/docs/Web/API/WebCodecs_API) to decode images and fallsback to the canvas API when its unavailable.

 This crate is only supported on wasm targets.